 There are limits to your 401(k):

-While it’s a great financial tool to have under your belt, you can only contribute up to $18,000 each year, amounting to $1,500 per month if you divide it out on a monthly basis.
+While it’s a great financial tool, you can only contribute up to $18,000 each year, amounting to $1,500 per month if you divide it out monthly.
 If you’re over the age of 50, you’re allowed to contribute up to $24,000 a year ($2,000 per month).
-These limits are in place so that you can only benefit from so much tax savings each year.
+These contribution limits are in place so that you can only benefit from so much tax savings each year.

 Currently, the requirement is that you start taking distributions the year after you turn 70 ½.
 Then you have to take out distributions by December 31 of each following year.
 Your minimum required amount is determined by the IRS based on your life expectancy.
 There’s nothing quite like a government tax agency predicting your lifespan, is there?

-Still, this information helps you determine what kind of tax burden you can expect when you’ve finally reached retirement.
-While your income may be lower, your deductions might be as well; after all, you probably don’t have kids left at home to claim as a deduction.
+Still, this information helps you determine what kind of tax burden you can expect when you’ve finally retired.
+While your income may be lower, your deductions might be as well.
+After all, you probably don’t have kids left at home to claim as a deduction.
 And if you’ve paid off your mortgage, you won’t have that interest to deduct either.

 What’s the difference between a traditional 401(k) and a Roth 401(k)?

 While a traditional 401(k) offers upfront tax savings in return for taxes paid later during retirement, a Roth 401(k) flips the situation around.
 Instead, your contributions are made with your taxable income.
 In return, you don’t have to pay any taxes when you start withdrawing from your account during retirement.